 8The cost of living in Amsterdam: What does it cost to own a car in Amsterdam?

 Buying the car, in most parts of the world is considered the expensive part of having one.
-In the Netherlands owning the car and taking care of it can be just as costly over time.
-Parking fines also rose in 2019, in April to be exact.
+In the Netherlands, owning the car and taking care of it can be just as costly over time, especially when you factor in parking tickets.

 It’s all relative: you’ll pay more for parking in the city centre than you would in the outer suburbs.
 In case you want to be really specific with how much it costs to own a car in the Netherlands, you can compare parking prices based on location.

-Some taxes and additional costs are associated with owning a car, inside or outside Amsterdam, here’s our guide on everything you need to know.
+Some taxes and additional costs are associated with owning a car, inside or outside Amsterdam (we have a guide on everything you need to know).

 In conclusion, the cost of living in Amsterdam depends entirely on where you live and the lifestyle you lead.
-It’s only when everything is rounded off and paid for that you think to yourself, “if only I didn’t live ten minutes from the city center, I’d be able to afford a social life, friends, normal people activities”.
+It’s only when everything is rounded off and paid for that you think to yourself, “if only I didn’t live ten minutes from the city centre, I’d be able to afford a social life, friends, and normal people activities.”

 Also, like any normal person, if you’re living in Amsterdam and a friend offers you something as a gesture of kindness, take it.
-In my experience worrying gets you nowhere, occasionally a friend might offer to make pasta or something simple, like a beer or something and for a while, it would ease the restless mind.
+In my experience, worrying gets you nowhere.
+If a friend offers to make pasta or buy a beer, accept, and for a moment, ease the restless mind.

 What’s your opinion on how much Amsterdam costs in 2020?
 Were you surprised by the price of anything?
 Let us know in the comments below.

-Editor’s Note: This article was originally published on 1 February 2019, but was updated for your reading pleasure on 29 January 2020.
+Editor’s Note: This article was originally published in February 2019, and was fully updated for your reading pleasure in September 2020.

 Feature Image: Chronomarchie/Pixabay.